kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 ### Risks and Mitigations

-This KEP changes behavior of Kubernetes when two pods with different SELinux contexts use the same volume.
+This KEP changes behavior of Kubernetes when two pods with different SELinux labels use the same volume.
 See [Behavioral changes](#behavioral-changes) above.
 There is a risk that existing applications will get broken when the feature is enabled.
 To mitigate this risk, we propose: